nplinden/hericendre/INPUT_REFERENCE.md

 Common errors and their meanings:

 - `"No depletion chain file was specified"` - Missing `chain` in `[Settings]`
-- `"Depletion chain file does not exist"` - Invalid path to chain file
+- `"Depletion chain file {} does not exist"` - Invalid path to chain file
 - `"No result file was specified"` - Missing `results` in `[Settings]`
 - `"No timestamps provided"` - Missing `timestamps` in `[Time]`
 - `"Time vector is not sorted"` - Timestamps are not in ascending order
 - `"Invalid solver type"` - Solver must be "CRAM48" or "Decay"
 - `"uniform and concentration can't be defined at the same time"` - Use only one in `[Material]`
+- `"Can't use \"Decay\" solver with microxs data"` - Remove microxs when using Decay solver
-- `"Invalid time function"` - Time function format is incorrect
+- `"Invalid time function in timestamps definition"` - Time function format is incorrect (needs at least 4 parts)
 - `"Invalid unit name"` - Time unit not recognized
+- `"Invalid type in timestamps definition"` - Timestamp must be number or string
+- `"Concentration must be a number"` - Concentration values must be numeric
+- `"Invalid time unit name"` - Custom unit must have a name field
+- `"Invalid time unit magnitude"` - Custom unit must have a numeric magnitude field
+- `"Time unit must be either a string or a table"` - Unit format is invalid